 Using keyword research tools, locate similar terms searched for your initial keywords.
 Creating keywords around these related terms helps to generate those users searching for slightly different keywords and keyword phrases.

-Use head terms and long-tail keywords
+- Track head terms and long-tail keywords

 Head terms, or shorter, more generic keywords and long-tail keywords, more specific, phrase-based keywords are both effective in your keyword relevancy.
 There’s notable effectiveness in attracting more traffic by keeping your content and site rich with keyword-specific and keyword-related terms.
 Generically speaking, if you’re able to optimize your website for head terms, which are highly competitive, your site will also begin ranking for long-tail keywords.
 It’s important to note that, while it may seem more advantageous to rank for the head-terms, over 70% of searches are long tail keywords and long tail searches convert at a higher percentage.

 Integrating these steps into your SEO campaign helps the visibility of your site and content through search terms and phrases, which in turn boosts the ranking of your website in Google’s search rankings.
 Your site will be deemed more authoritative and useful by Google’s algorithm, keeping your company’s climb up the search ranking scale steady and beneficial.